 - use robust, resilient radio technology in day-to-day operations

 First responder agencies are encouraged to use AFRRCS, but their participation is voluntary.

 AFRRCS is designed to replace two province-wide radio systems:

 - Province of Alberta Communication System (PACS) – used by the RCMP

 - Multi Departmental Mobile Radio System (MDMRS) – used by the Alberta government

 Harris Canada Systems Inc. has been contracted to design and build AFRRCS radio sites across the province, on an area by area basis.
-The first towers will be built in 2014, with the system being completed in 2015.
+The first towers were built in 2014, with the system being completed in 2016.

 AFRRCS Project Team

 For general inquiries about AFRRCS: